avroshk/MyVoxController/README.md

 <p>I ran out of time before I could implement a gameplay that makes sense.
 The game lacks an objective or a scoring mechanisn.
 Currently, you can see a bar graph of the pitch chroma that you can control by whistling into the app.
 Whistling a pitch starts dropping objects at a location.
 You can control where the objects is dropped by changing the pitch.</p>

+<p>If I had more time I would have created compartments and awrded points for filling specific compartments upto specific levels.</p>